sureshmopidevi/sureshmopidevi/README.md

 - Experience in Implementing Persistence database with **Core data**, **Realm**.
 - Having good working experience in integrating social logins like **Facebook, Google**.
 - Working Experience in integrating the latest technologies like **Firebase**, and **Twilio**.
-- Hands on experience in Implementing Camera and video Services **AVFoundation**.
+- Hands-on experience in Implementing Camera and video Services **AVFoundation**.

-and i write optimistic code and ensure crash free apps.
+And I write optimistic code and ensure crash free apps.

 ### Bonus
- ☄️ I have experince in Mobile app UI designing.
-You can find my mistery knowledge while we work together 😁
+ ☄️ I have experience in Mobile app UI designing.
+You can find my mystery knowledge while we work together 😁

 ### Go ahead and checkout my open sourced UI designs built with swift UI 🌝